flying-sheep/FASTGenomics_Data_Package_Format/README.md

 The following table gives an overview of files that have to be included in a FASTGenomics dataset package:

-* `manifest.yml`	Detailed description of the dataset package, including file definitions and dataset description.
+* `manifest.yml`	Details about the dataset package, including file definitions and dataset description.
 * `expression_data.tsv`	Expression data for Entrez ID-coded genes in sparse FASTGenomics format used for data analysis.
 * `cell_metadata.tsv`	Tab-separated file with metadata about cells used in the analysis.
-* `gene_metadata.tsv`	File containing the gene IDs used for analysis.
+* `gene_metadata.tsv`	File containing the gene (=Entrez) IDs used for analysis.

 ### Data Package Description